Enable Azure VM extensions using the Azure CLI

 Update extension configuration

-Some VM extensions require configuration settings in order to install them on the Arc-enabled server, like the Custom Script Extension and the Log Analytics agent VM extension.
+Some VM extensions require configuration settings in order to install them on an Arc-enabled server (like the Custom Script Extension).
 To upgrade the configuration of an extension, use az connectedmachine extension update.

 The following example shows how to configure the Custom Script Extension: